adg08101/python-PIL/README.md

 Create a directory /source

-put .jpg images into /source,
+put images into /source,
-Run, and the resulted images will be stored in /store directory
+run prog, and the resulted images will be stored in /store directory

 Thanks!